 Hand crafted textiles and West Virginia just seem to go together.
-Our antique indigo and cream overshot coverlet is a true piece of Mountaineer history.
+It's true.
+Our antique indigo and cream overshot coverlet is an authentic piece of Mountaineer history.

 Passed down through generations, this coverlet comes from a family in the Clarksburg-Jones Run area of West Virginia.
 They now live in Florida, where this piece was in storage.
 They want someone to own this textile who'll appreciate the workmanship and history, so here we are.

 The fabric is a double weave and was hand loomed in two pieces and hand stitched down the middle (a common practice) to create this large, heavy blanket measuring approximately 84" x 72".
 The intricate geometric design includes a border of tall pine trees around the edge.
 There are areas of wear and discoloration, expected with an heirloom this old.
 Dated to the mid-1800s.

 Woven coverlets were very much a part of Appalachia's middle-class life as a common rural craft.
 Functional and relatively inexpensive, they were used commercially in railroad cars, Civil War hospitals, servants’ quarters, as carriage blankets or photograph backdrops.

 🌻Shop more Vintage Rugs, Pillow and Textiles HERE.

 - ONE antique West Virginia overshot woven coverlet in indigo and cream (as shown)

 In remarkable condition considering age and use.
 Discoloration and darkening is present to the cream color, appearing almost 'tea stained' in some areas.
 Self fringe on one end.
 The center seam shows separation and wear (image 10 & 11).
 Scattered areas of small holes and wear in the fabric present, all which can be repaired or ignored as they do not affect the function or beauty.
 The textile is not marked with maker or year, though is known to have been crafted by family members of the original owner.
 Overshot weave.
 Dated to the 1800s.